MondeMalaza/multi-modal-retrieval/README.md

 ## How to run the system

-After installing all the required libraries, run the following command
+After installing all the required libraries, open the terminal in the same project directory and run the following command

 `$ python application.py`
 ## Project Structure